dschlenk/opennms-cookbook/README.md

 ### LWRPs

 As a general rule these LWRPs support a single action: create.
 For XML entities, when determining if the resource already exists on the node, a simple XPath to the name of the resource is performed without checking equality of other attributes.
-In other words, updating is not supported.
+In other words, updating is generally not supported.
+This may change in future releases.

-Also, there are test recipes in the cookbook for most every LWRP named `opennms::test_<LWRP_NAME>`.
+Also, there are example recipes in the cookbook for most every LWRP named `opennms::example_<LWRP_NAME>`.

 The list of implemented LWRPs is as follows: